 We’re well on the way to getting a record amount of food out this year.
 In fact, since the lockdown came into effect in March, FareShare Greater Manchester has distributed over 600 tonnes of donated food – enough to create over 1.4 million meal portions.

 However, there’s a lot still to do.
-Before the lockdown, there were already 620,000 people in Greater Manchester struggling to get by, including 200,000 children and young people.
+Before the lockdown, there were already 620,000 people struggling to get by with food poverty in Greater Manchester including 200,000 children and young people.
 The COVID-19 crisis has hit the most vulnerable the hardest, so we expect this number to grow as we face the economic difficulties to come.

 That’s why we want to more than double the amount of food we send out to frontline charities to an amazing 7 million meals a year, but we’ve reached the limits of what our current depot in East Manchester can provide.